 Historic Sites of Manitoba: Tache Hall (150 Dafoe Road, Winnipeg)

-This two-storey brick and stone building on the Fort Garry Campus of the University of Manitoba was designed by local architects Samuel Hooper and Victor Horwood, and built in 1912 as a student residence for the Manitoba Agricultural College.
+This two-storey brick and stone building on the Fort Garry Campus of the University of Manitoba was designed by local architects Samuel Hooper and Victor Horwood, and built between 1911 and 1912, by Thomas Kelly and Sons, as a student residence for the Manitoba Agricultural College.
 It was named in commemoration of Archbishop Alexandre-Antonin Taché.

 Auditorium and residences of the Manitoba Agricultural College